NickieNetDefense/ClientOnboardingandTrainingPrograms/README.md

 - [Screenshots](#screenshots)

 ## Overview
-This project demonstrates my role in onboarding new clients and providing training programs.
+This project demonstrates onboarding new clients and providing training programs.
 It includes:
 - Onboarding checklists and schedules
-- Training materials (guides, presentations, videos)
+- Training materials (guides, checklists, presentations, and videos)
 - Client feedback on the onboarding and training process
 - Case studies of successful onboarding experiences